-Some have said, “Larry, you should write a book”… I never did because I knew,
+- Some have said, “Larry, you should write a book” which I never did because,

-1) writing did not come easy to me, and
+1) writing does not come easy to me, and

-2) I could not improve on the two already written that completely changed, and literally ‘saved’ my life… the Bible and the Personal and Social Responsibility curriculum I taught the last 2 dozen of my 41 year teaching career.
+2) I could not improve on the two already written that not only turned my life around, but literally ‘saved’ it — the Bible and this Personal and Social Responsibility curriculum below I taught the last 2 dozen of my 41-year career.

-The curriculum below was written by Constance Dembrowsky, who will be featured further in a forthcoming “Dedication” section.
-Connie is a lady with whom I’ve spent much of ‘time’, and grown to deeply respect.
-Her LOVE for children and humanity is abundant and sincere, equaled only by her ability to express it through her curriculum materials.
-She writes her books and wrote this curriculum by hand (with PEN and PENCIL), then having it typed.
-Connie is a woman I would “worship” if I didn’t believe in God… (only half a ‘haha’ :~).
+This curriculum was written by Constance Dembrowsky, a lady with whom I’ve grown to deeply respect.
+Her LOVE for children and humanity is contagious, equaled only by her ability to express it through these curriculum materials.
+She wrote this curriculum with pen and pencil, then had typed for publication.
+If I didn’t believe in God, I would ‘worship’ Connie 😁

 – – – – –

-The deeper I got into the Bible, the more effective my teaching of her curriculum became.
+I found that more I studied God’s word the more effective my teaching her curriculum became.

-BTW, I’m also “writing” another “Book”.
-Again, not my material, but transcribing weekly sermons from the greatest teacher under whom I’ve ever sat.
-These can be found on another part of this blog.
+BTW, I also transcribe weekly sermons from the greatest teacher under whom I’ve ever sat.
+These can also be found in this blog here… https://evansthoughtsonlife.com/

 Transcribing has helped me become not only a more peaceful person, but a better teacher.
-And one doesn’t even have to agree with this pastor, but will improve their communication skills just listening to his well-crafted, authentic, easy-to-understand delivery.
-And while each pastor has their own style, this guy should be a “tuning fork” for all styles.
+And one doesn’t even have to agree with this pastor, but listening and reading his words will improve your communication skills well-crafted words and authentic, easy-to-understand delivery style are refreshing.
+And while each pastor has their own style, this guy could be a “tuning fork” for all.

-In addition to the author who’s due reward is coming, the following is also dedicated to my 7000+ former students and their parents who contributed to our mutual growth over the years.
+In addition to the author, the following is also dedicated to the 7000+ former students and their parents who contributed to our mutual growth over the years.
 Thank you… our lives will never be the same because of the time we shared.
 Re-sharing, “Paying it Forward” will increase the ‘natural highs’ we got during our precious time together.